-To tell you about the Secrets of the Perfect Concón first let’s start by telling you what concón is, and then I'll let you in my secrets to the perfect one.
+To tell you about the secrets of the perfect concón first let’s start with what Dominican concón is, why we love it so much, and then I'll let you in my secrets of how to make it perfect.

 If you are not Dominican and have never lived in the Dominican Republic, you will probably not understand the passion that Dominicans feel for concón.
 My suggestion is that you try it, you could be surprised.